 David has covered the consumer electronics industry since the "ancient" days of the Walkman.
-A "consumer’s" consumer-electronics writer who regularly contributes to some of the largest magazines on the newsstands, including InStyle and Metropolitan Home.
-He is a Contributing editor for Metropolitan Home (1988 to present), one of the top shelter magazines in the country.
-Editor of quarterly PC How-To Guide: Digital Photography Buyer's Guide for the past four years.
-Beyond that he has covered digital imaging for a variety of publications from the time of ground-breaking $10,000 3-megapixel cameras to the present.
+He is a "consumer’s" consumer-electronics writer who regularly contributes to some of the largest magazines on the newsstands, including InStyle and Metropolitan Home.
+He is editor of the quarterly PC How-To Guide: Digital Photography Buyer's Guide for the past four years and has covered digital imaging from the time of ground-breaking $10,000 3-megapixel cameras to the present.
 David has moderated imaging panels at CES and simply loves taking photos and videos.

 Sony has a free update for its A7 II mirrorless full-frame camera that turns on important new features, including phase detection autofocusing and 14-bit uncompressed RAW support.
 It can also now autofocus select Canon lenses.